pumkinisawesome/Principia_Computer_Science/README.md

 LinkedIn Profile: https://www.linkedin.com/in/jamie-bland-a92477230/

-Use this area to describe the program, focused study, and experiences.
-This is a secondary area where you can talk about yourself to future employers.
+[//]: # (Use this area to describe the program, focused study, and experiences.
+This is a secondary area where you can talk about yourself to future employers.)

-Be sure all repositories are Public once the class has concluded, so employers can see your work.
+[//]: # (Be sure all repositories are Public once the class has concluded, so employers can see your work.)

 ## Courses